-OVH – A major European provider with a NA presence in Canada and data center.
+OVH – A major European provider with an NA presence in Canada and data center.
 A 32GB / 4 Core dedicated server (unmanaged) costs 79$ a month (no setup fee)

 Hetzner.de – German data center, 32GB 4 Cores is priced at 39 Euros or ~43$ per month with a 79 Euro / ~87$ setup fee (one time)

-As can be seen the range is again wide not considering a huge number of smaller providers.
-Depending on whether some of the administrative tasks can be managed in house or not, choice of provider can be made.
-Point to note though is that dedicated servers can actually be cheaper than cloud.
+As can be seen, the range is again wide not considering a huge number of smaller providers.
+Depending on whether some of the administrative tasks can be managed in-house or not, choice of provider can be made.
+Point to note though is that dedicated servers can actually be cheaper than the cloud.

-So before deciding, its important to decide based on these (There could be many more significant ones I’am missing, add to the comments)
+So before deciding, it’s important to decide based on these (There could be many more significant ones I’m missing, add to the comments)

-1. Elastic Scaling – Are your users going to grow that dramatically that you need elastic capabiloty of that nature?
+1. Elastic Scaling – Are your users going to grow that dramatically that you need the elastic capability of that nature?
 Less than 1% of all web apps need this kind of scaling, rest are happy with more deterministic scaling.
 (Cloud v/s dedicated)

-2. Redundancy – Sometimes cost of 2 dedicated servers is still cheaper than 1 cloud instance.
-So even HA is not an issue with dedicated, but multi region availability etc can also determine the choice.
+2. Redundancy – Sometimes the cost of 2 dedicated servers is still cheaper than 1 cloud instance.
+So even HA is not an issue with dedicated, but multi-region availability, etc can also determine the choice.

 3. Time – The longer you are willing to commit the cheaper some of the cloud services will be.

 4. Legal or Security related – If customers don’t prefer shared multi-tenant instances, then you may have to go dedicated.